neoxush/VibeCoding/gamekit-junglerush/README.md

-# SwapNSlash - Turn-Based Side-Scroller
+# JungleRush - Turn-Based Side-Scroller

 A turn-based strategy game with side-scrolling elements, similar to Mario's stage design but with turn-based combat.

 ## Game Concept

-In SwapNSlash, you control a character that can move side-to-side in a platformer world, similar to Mario.
+In JungleRush, you control a character that can move side-to-side in a platformer world, similar to Mario.
 However, when you encounter enemies, the game switches to a turn-based battle system where you and the enemies take turns attacking each other.

 ### Key Features